-- SFFAS No. 52, Tax Expenditures.
-SFFAS No. 52 requires certain information on tax expenditures to be included in the Financial Report to assist users in understanding the existence, purpose, and impact of tax expenditures.
-Disclosures within the notes to the financial statements should include a "plain language" definition, examples of types, and a description of how tax expenditures affect non-exchange revenue, tax collections and refunds, as well as whether tax expenditure amounts are presented in the basic financial statements.
-The MD&A should include a "plain language" definition, the general purpose, and examples of types of tax expenditures.
-The MD&A should also include information about other factors that may affect tax collections in order to place tax expenditure information in an appropriate context, a description of how tax expenditures are treated for budgetary and financial reporting purposes, and a statement regarding the availability of published information on tax expenditures, such as the Treasury Office of Tax Policy's unaudited annual report on tax expenditures as unaudited other information (OI) in the Financial Report.
-SFFAS No. 52 became effective in fiscal year 2018. - In October 2017, FASAB issued SFFAS No. 53, Budget and Accrual Reconciliation; Amending SFFAS No. 7, and 24 and Rescinding SFFAS No. 22.
+- SFFAS No. 51, Insurance Programs.
+SFFAS No. 51 establishes accounting and financial reporting standards for insurance programs.
+It identifies three categories: 1) exchange transaction insurance programs other than life insurance, 2) non-exchange transaction insurance programs and 3) life insurance programs.
+For each category, SFFAS No. 51 provides specific accounting and reporting requirements.
+SFFAS No. 51 requires certain disclosures including, a broad description of insurance programs and related liabilities, in the Financial Report.
+SFFAS No. 51 became effective in fiscal year 2019. - SFFAS No. 53, Budget and Accrual Reconciliation; Amending SFFAS No. 7, and 24 and Rescinding SFFAS No. 22.
 SFFAS No. 53 amends component entity requirements for a reconciliation between budgetary and financial accounting information established by SFFAS No. 7, Accounting for Revenue and Other Financing Sources and Concepts for Reconciling Budgetary and Financial Accounting.
-To increase informational value and usefulness, and to support the governmentwide financial statement reconciling net operating cost to the budget deficit, this Statement provides for the budget and accrual reconciliation (BAR) to replace the statement of financing.
+To increase informational value and usefulness, and to support the governmentwide financial statement reconciling net operating cost to the budget deficit, this Statement provides for the BAR to replace the Statement of Financing.
 The BAR explains the relationship between the entity's net outlays on a budgetary basis and the net cost of operations during the reporting period.
 The BAR starts with net cost of operations and is adjusted by components of net cost that are not part of net outlays, components of net outlays that are not part of net cost, and other temporary timing differences, which reflect some special adjustments.
-SFFAS No. 53 is effective in 2019 and early implementation is permitted.
-During fiscal year 2018, USDA, VA, HHS, HUD, and Millennium Challenge Corporation (MCC) adopted this standard. - Technical Bulletin (TB) 2017-2, Assigning Assets to Component Reporting Entities.
-TB 2017-2 provides guidance to address areas not directly covered in existing Statements and clarifies existing standards.
-The TB provides that assets may be assigned by a reporting entity to its component reporting entities on a rational and consistent basis.
-The TB provides that assets may only be assigned by a component reporting entity to its own sub-component reporting entities (such as bureaus, components, or responsibility segments within the same larger reporting entity or department).
-This TB facilitates reporting for large and complex organizations so that reporting entity to align reporting with their operations and results in less costly financial reporting by permitting the reporting entity to align reporting with established funding and governance structures.
-Component reporting entities should describe the policies used to assign significant assets.
-This TB also reduces barriers to and cost of adopting GAAP.
-TB 2017-2 became effective in fiscal year 2018. - In May 2018, FASAB issued SFFAS No. 55, Amending Inter-Entity Cost Provisions.
+SFFAS No. 53 became effective in fiscal year 2019. - SFFAS No. 55, Amending Inter-Entity Cost Provisions.
 SFFAS No. 55 revises SFFAS No. 4, Managerial Cost Accounting Standards and Concepts (including Interpretation 6, Accounting for Imputed Intra-departmental Costs: An Interpretation of SFFAS No. 4).
 SFFAS No. 4 required component reporting entities to recognize the full costs of services received from other federal reporting entities even if there was no requirement to reimburse the providing entity for the full cost of such services.
-This Statement revises SFFAS No. 4 to provide for the continued recognition of significant inter-entity costs by business-type activities and rescinds the following:

-a) SFFAS No. 30, Inter-Entity Cost Implementation: Amending SFFAS No. 4, Managerial Cost Accounting Standards and Concepts and b) Interpretation 6, Accounting for Imputed Intra-departmental Costs: An Interpretation of SFFAS No. 4.
-Recognition of inter-entity costs by activities that are not business-type activities is not required with the exception of inter-entity costs for personnel benefits and the Treasury Judgment Fund settlements unless otherwise directed by the OMB.
+This Statement revises SFFAS No. 4 to provide for the continued recognition of significant inter-entity costs by business-type activities and rescinds the following: a) SFFAS No. 30, Inter-Entity Cost Implementation: Amending SFFAS No. 4, Managerial Cost Accounting Standards and Concepts and b) Interpretation 6, Accounting for Imputed Intra-departmental Costs: An Interpretation of SFFAS No. 4.
+Recognition of imputed inter-entity costs by activities that are not business-type activities is not required with the exception of imputed inter-entity costs for personnel benefits and the Treasury Judgment Fund settlements or as otherwise directed by the OMB.
 Notwithstanding the absence of a requirement, non-business-type activities may elect to recognize imputed cost and corresponding imputed financing for other types of inter-entity costs.
 Component reporting entities should disclose that only certain inter-entity costs are recognized for goods and services that are received from other federal entities at no cost or at a cost less than the full costs.
-SFFAS No. 55 is effective in 2019 and early implementation is permitted.
-During fiscal year 2018, DOD adopted this standard. - SFFAS No. 56, Classified Activities.
-SFFAS No. 56 permits financial statement modifications that do not affect net results of operations or net position to prevent the disclosure of classified national security information or activities.
-In addition, this Statement allows a component reporting entity to be excluded from one reporting entity and consolidated into another reporting entity, and the effect of the modification may change the net results of operations and/or net position.
-Further, interpretations of this Statement, which may themselves contain classified information, will address the requirements of this and other standards and permit other modifications when needed to prevent the disclosure of classified information.
-Modifications permitted by this Statement and future interpretations may affect the net results of operations and/or net position of those entities applying the interpretations.
-This standard may be implemented for fiscal year 2018.
+SFFAS No. 55 does not have a significant impact on the U.S. government's consolidated financial statements.
+SFFAS No. 55 became effective in fiscal year 2019. - SFFAS No. 57, Omnibus Amendments 2019.
+SFFAS No. 57 revises paragraph 26 of SFFAS No. 6, Accounting for Property, Plant and Equipment to remove the reference of "material amounts" from the last bulleted item.
+Materiality applies to all of the bulleted items in SFFAS No. 6, paragraph 26.
+This portion of SFFAS No. 57 was effective upon issuance in fiscal year 2019, but it does not have a significant impact on the U.S. government's consolidated financial statements.